-The CEF may continue to support the space ecosystem and fund greener, more sustainable transport and energy networks and digitalization, with an agreed upon budget of €33.7 billion during the MFF 2021-2027.
-HaDEA is managing the CEF for transport and the digitalization aspects such as the new program Digital Strand (2021-2027).
-CINEA is in charge of managing the energy-related aspects of the CEF.
+The CEF can continue to support the space ecosystem and fund greener, more sustainable transport and energy networks and digitalization, for which the space ecosystem can contribute, with an agreed upon budget of €33.7 billion during the MFF 2021-2027.

-The space ecosystem can contribute to achieving certain policy objectives supported by the CEF during the MFF such as Broadband Europe, including to turn Europe into a Gigabit Society by 2025 and the digital compass for Europe's digital transformation by 2030.
+The space ecosystem can also contribute to achieving certain policy objectives supported by the CEF during the MFF such as Broadband Europe, including to turn Europe into a Gigabit Society by 2025 and the digital compass for Europe's digital transformation by 2030.